run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ### Cluster IP

 The Run:ai user interface requires an IP address to the Kubernetes cluster.
+The requirement is relevant for SaaS installation only.
+Following are instructions on how to get the IP and set firewall settings.

+=== "Unmanaged Kubernetes"
-The IP should be available to Researchers running within the organization (but not outside the organization).
+    Use the node IP of any of the Kubernetes nodes.
+Setup the firewall such that the IP is available to Researchers running within the organization (but not outside the organization).

-The above is relevant to the SaaS installation only.
-Not to self-hosted installation.
+=== "Managed Kubernetes (EKS, AKS, GKE)"

+    You will need to externalize an IP address via a load balancer.
+If you do not have an existing load balancer already, install __NGINX__ as follows:

+    ``` bash
+    helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
+    helm repo update
+    helm install nginx-ingress ingress-nginx/ingress-nginx
+    ```

+    Find the Cluster IP by running:

+    ``` bash
+    echo $(kubectl get svc nginx-ingress-ingress-nginx-controller  -o=jsonpath='{.status.loadBalancer.ingress[0].ip}')
+    ```

 ## Pre-install Script

 Once you believe that the Run:ai prerequisites are met, we highly recommend installing and running the Run:ai  [pre-install diagnostics script](https://github.com/run-ai/preinstall-diagnostics){target=_blank}.
 The tool: